Astrogation

 Astrogation is the major form of long-distance travel within the Saturn system, both interlunar and within the rings.
 There are two types of astrogation: interlunar and in-ring.
 Interlunar will happen between Enceladus Prime and the rings, and has it's own unique set of astrogation denominations.
 In-Ring relies more so upon the pilot's capabilities, as it is a dense debris field and most ships do not have an autonomous autopilot.

-Interlunar Astrogation
+Interlunar Transit

 Dive Screen.png

-Astrogation Target
+Transit Target

 The top-left panel on the dive screen shows a list of active astrogation targets, as well two settings for using a Hohmann Transfer or a manual selection target within the rings.
 A Hohmann Transfer will make the most remass-efficient transfer to the edge of the rings, selecting another astrogation target will bring you close to the selected point with the settings provided in other sections, and a transfer to anywhere else is registered under the manual transfer.